Q

 Economic

-Corals support the livelihoods of 500 million people directly.
+Corals support the livelihoods of 1 billion people.

 Coral reef-related tourism produces US $36 billion per year.